AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 ### Team's experience

-Jose Carlos Sancho, founder of AI Agents Lab, currently holds a PhD in Computer Science.
+Jose Carlos Sancho, the founder of AI Agents Lab, currently holds a Ph.D. in Computer Science.
-10 years experience on blockchain technology, NFTs, and currently in AI Generative Pre-trained Transformers (GPTs).
+He has 10 years of experience in blockchain technology, and NFTs, and is currently in AI Generative Pre-trained Transformers (GPTs).
 Alexander Salas, senior software developer currently contributing to many AI projects.
-Mariana Matheus, graduated in Business administration with an special interest on marketing on social media.
+Mariana Matheus graduated in Business administration with a special interest in marketing on social media.

-Overall, our team has extensive experience on developing different software stacks.
+Overall, our team has extensive experience in developing different software stacks.
 Our team developed an NFT project in the past.
-We have a solid programming expertise in NFT smart contracts on the EVM Ethernet network.
+We have solid programming expertise in NFT smart contracts on the EVM Ethernet network.
-In addition, we have expertise on developing on the OpenAI software stack using the OpenAI API.
+In addition, we have expertise in developing the OpenAI software stack using the OpenAI API.
-Recently, we have developed several trained GPTs that are public available:
+Recently, we have developed several trained GPTs that are publicly available:
 * CryptoMastery: https://chat.openai.com/g/g-xVvJBeYik-crypto-mastery
 * Photorealistic: https://chat.openai.com/g/g-lp1vmS7nC-photorealistic
 * BrainWave: https://chat.openai.com/g/g-o74FlvLep-brainwave